-I’ve discovered something this past year, an idea to which my intrepid tattooed friend gave words: “Sometimes, you just gotta say, “F*** it.
-Ruin!”
+I’ve discovered the weight to the words my intrepid tattooed friend declared: “Sometimes, you just gotta say, 'F*** it.
+Ruin!'”
 Sometimes, we have to be willing to risk some damage.
 Sometimes, we just have to take the leap.
 Sometimes, we have to be willing to sacrifice comfort before we have certainty in the new.
 Sometimes, we have to jump and hope our feet will land.
 Sometimes, we have to let go of what is safe to grab something wondrous.

 “Ruin” is a word I use these days for when I need to take those unpredictable risks.
 “Ruin” is a word that I use as I jump into the deep end not knowing what waits for me below.
 “Ruin” is a word I use when I let go of my need for control, for predictability, for safety, and I simply trust that the sun will still rise tomorrow and I will rise with it.
 “Ruin” is a word I use when I require inspiration to be as bold as the letters on a young man’s neck.
 “Ruin.”
 I risk failure.
 I risk destruction.
 I risk it for the chance of something incredible.